gdmoney/reading/waking-up.md

 - spirituality remains the great hole in secularism that reasonable people strike in the presence of unreasonable faith
 - altered states of consciousness are empirical facts
 - to seek to live a spiritual life without deluding ourselves, we must view these experiences in universal and secular terms
-- consciousness is the light by which the contours of mind and body are known
-- consciousness is never improved or harmed by what it knows
+- consciousness is the light by which the contours of mind and body are known and it is never improved or harmed by what it knows
 - making this discovery, again and again, is the basis of spiritual life